Centrifugal fan: Speed control

 Fan speed for modern fans is done through Variable Frequency Drives that directly control the motor speed, ramping up and down the speed of the motor to different airflows.
 The amount of air moved is non-linear with the motor speed, and must be individually balanced for each fan installation.
 Typically this is done at time of install by testing and balancing contractors, although some modern systems directly monitor airflow with instruments near the outlet, and can use the feedback to vary the motor speed.

-Older fan installations would use inlet or outlet vanes - metal flaps that could be adjusted open and closed on the outlet of the fan.
-As the vanes closed they would raise the pressure and lower the airflow from the fan.
-This is less efficient than a VFD, as the VFD directly reduces electricity used by the fan motor, while vanes worked with a constant motor speed.
+Older fan installations would use inlet or outlet vane guides - metal flaps that could be adjusted open(lower static pressure, lower motor speed and increase airflow) or closed(raise static pressure, increase fan speed and lower airflow) on the outlet of the fan.
+Vane guides can be 6-10% less efficient than a VFD with each employing a different strategy to adjust airflow, as the VFD directly adjusts electricity input to the fan motor, while vanes adjust static pressure.